AnantAnu/Banking-System/README.md

 Basic-Banking-System

-It is a silpme web application. which is used to transfer money between two users.
+It is a simple web application. which is used to transfer money between two users.

 Technology used:-